Stop Wage Garnishment

 Will Filing Bankruptcy Stop Wage Garnishment?

-Generally, filing a Bankruptcy will stop your wage garnishment.
-If you are already behind in payments to a creditor or have a pending lawsuit, a garnishment is very possibly the next step, and it may be in your best interest to file Bankruptcy sooner rather than later in order to prevent that creditor from garnishing the money you need to pay your bills and put food on the table.
+Generally, filing bankruptcy will stop your wage garnishment.
+If you are already behind in payments to a creditor or have a pending lawsuit, a garnishment is very possibly the next step, and it may be in your best interest to file bankruptcy sooner rather than later in order to prevent that creditor from garnishing the money you need to pay your bills and put food on the table.